Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

 Get started
 -----------
-To prepare for the next exercises, you will learn a new command to create symbolic links (instead of copying the actual files) to a location.
+To prepare the data for the tasks, you will learn a new command to create symbolic links (instead of copying the actual files) to a location.
 This will save space on the hard drive, and there is no need to maintain several copies of the same file.

-After connecting to Euler, create symbolic links of to the files that you will need:

 .. code-block:: bash